onefrankguy/frankmitchell.org/posts/how-to-manage-chef-attributes-without-third-party-tools.md

 > concern the difficulty of tracing an attribute...what we want to know is...
 > which files are overwriting - or overriding - the value?"

+This is not an easy problem.
+Attributes can be set in cookbooks, reset in environments, forced in recipes, overwitten in roles, toggled in nodes, and then obliterated automatically.
+By the time an attribute gets written out to a template, it's almost impossible to trace the code path that put it there.
+Good luck figuring out what code to edit to change it.

+Eventually you end up looking at source control history to figure out who changeded what when, hoping that gives you a clue about who you need to go talk to to figure things out.
+But combing through a change log looking for commits about JVM memory settings isn't a fun way to spend an afternoon.

+Well written READMEs don't help, since they typically only document a single cookbook.
+Unless you're anal about writing down everything about your environment and infrastructure there's not going to be a document that says, "If you need to set X, edit Y." And documentation's always one of those things that gets pushed off onto the backlog.

+What you really want is a magic piece of documentation that stays up to date as things change.
+Kind of like your code does.

+## Stop fighting the precedence hierarchy ##

+The problem with Chef's attribute precedence is not that there are fifteen levels of it.
+The problem is that you're trying to use all fifteen of them.
+It's pretty much established that you can hold five, plus or minus two, bits of information in short term memory.
+Which is why U.S. phone numbers are seven digits long.
+Attribute precedence is confusing because it has more than five levels.
+So restrict yourself to just using five levels.

+But which five levels?
+Well the automatic one is a given because you can't get rid of it.
+So that leaves you four to pick from.
+Ignore how Chef models things for a minute and think about what it is you're trying to configure.

+You have an application (HAProxy) that provies a service (load balancing) in an environment (production) on a server (EC2 instance).
+That's a pretty simple four step model.

+1. Applications
+2. Services
+3. Environments
+4. Servers

 [omniti]: http://omniti.com/seeds/seeds-our-experiences-with-chef-cookbook-and-attribute-design "Clinton Wolfe (OmniTI): Our Experiences with Chef - Cookbook and Attribute Design"
+[roles]: /2014/07/chef-roles "Frank Mitchell: The quick, easy way to version Chef roles"